 The yacht "Phoenix" with eight American Quaker pacifists on board left Hongkong on Wednesday bound for North Vietnam laden with medical supplies.

-The yacht "Phoenix" with eight American Quaker pacifists on board left Hongkong on Wednesday bound for North Vietnam laden with medical supplies.
+Background: The yacht "Phoenix" with eight American Quaker pacifists on board left Hongkong on Wednesday bound for North Vietnam laden with medical supplies.
 They sailed in defiance of a warning from the U.S. Government that their journey to North Vietnam was against Government passport regulations.

 The "Phoenix" is laden with medical supplies worth ten thousand U.S. dollars and is bound for the North Vietnam port of Haiphong.
 Before the yacht left Hongkong, its captain, Dr Early Reynolds, was warned by U.S. Consular officials that his passport did not cover him for travel to Haiphong.